SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/components.md

 title: Components
 permalink: /:path/components/
 description: |
-  Components
+  Components are reusable UI building blocks used throughout the checkout.
 menu_order: 1600
 ---

 # Components

-Components are reusable UI building blocks used throughout the checkout.
+Components define how design tokens and visual principles are applied to concrete UI elements.

-They follow the design principles and tokens defined in the Design Foundations and must comply with the accessibility requirements described in this stylebook.
+Component specifications describe structure, usage, and visual properties, while foundational rules such as color roles, typography styles, and spacing principles are defined elsewhere in the stylebook.

 ---